Abdulazeez1010/alx-system_engineering-devops/0x00-shell_basics/README.md

 The seventh script creates a directory in another directory The eighth script moves a file from one directory to another The ninth script deletes a file in a directory
+The tenth script deletes a directory in a directory